Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 Recent work shows that \ac{FL} can strengthen \ac{HAPS}-enabled networks by enhancing privacy and lowering communication overhead.
 Approaches like \ac{SVM}-based \ac{FL} for task offloading and hierarchical \ac{FL} with \ac{HAPS} as distributed servers improve model accuracy, energy efficiency, and reduce training time for large-scale applications.

-For example, the authors in \cite{wang2021federated} address the minimization of energy and time consumption in mobile-edge computing-enabled \ac{HAPS} networks.
+For example, Wang~\textit{et al.}\cite{wang2021federated} addressed the minimization of energy and time consumption in mobile-edge computing-enabled \ac{HAPS} networks.
 It formulates an optimization problem for user association, service sequencing, and task allocation, and proposes a \ac{SVM}-\ac{FL} algorithm to predict user associations without sharing private data.
 Simulations demonstrate up to 15.4\% improvement in energy and time efficiency compared to terrestrial centralized methods.

-To enable global-scale \ac{FL} in \acp{NTN}, a distributed hierarchical \ac{FL} framework is proposed \cite{farajzadeh2025federated}, \ac{HAPS} as intermediate servers.
+Addressing the limitations of traditional \ac{ML} in satellite communications, Elmahallawy and Luo \cite{elmahallawy2022fedhap} introduced a \ac{FL} framework that employs \ac{HAPS} as distributed parameter servers for \ac{LEO} satellite constellations.
+The proposed framework integrates a hierarchical communication architecture along with model dissemination and aggregation algorithms, significantly reducing training time from days to hours while improving model accuracy.
+To enable global-scale \ac{FL} in \acp{NTN}, a distributed hierarchical \ac{FL} framework was proposed by Farajzadeh, Yadav and Yanikomeroglu~\cite{farajzadeh2025federated}, with \ac{HAPS} as intermediate servers.
 Integrating \ac{LEO} satellites and ground clients while using \ac{GEO} and \ac{MEO} satellites for model relaying, the framework enhances privacy, improves model accuracy, manages latency, and boosts scalability.
 Numerical results confirm its efficiency in training loss reduction and network optimization.

-Addressing the limitations of traditional \ac{ML} in satellite communications, the study \cite{elmahallawy2022fedhap} introduces a federated learning framework that employs \ac{HAPS} as distributed parameter servers for \ac{LEO} satellite constellations.
-Proposed framework integrates a hierarchical communication architecture along with model dissemination and aggregation algorithms, significantly reducing training time from days to hours while improving model accuracy.
+Güven and Karabulut Kurt~\cite{guven2022cnn} proposed a CNN-aided receiver for \ac{HAPS}--\ac{LEO} links that jointly addresses channel estimation and \ac{CFO} estimation under high Doppler and rapid channel variations.
+Supervised CNN models are trained to learn the nonlinear mapping from received pilot observations to channel and \ac{CFO} estimates, reducing estimation errors compared to conventional pilot-based methods.
+Simulation results demonstrated improved synchronization accuracy and detection performance in representative HAPS--LEO scenarios.